nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Steps 1a1-1a2 are repeated until the data entered are correct.

     Use case resumes at step 2.

+* 1b.
+CSO decides to filter by grade only
+    * 1b1.
+TuitiONE filters the student and lesson list based on the given grade.

+    Use case resumes at step 2.

+* 1c.
+CSO decides to filter by subject only
+    * 1c1.
+TuitiONE filters the lesson list based on the given subject.

+    Use case resumes at step 2.

+* 1d.
+CSO decides to filter by grade and subject
+    * 1d1.
+TuitiONE filters the student list based on the given grade, and filters the lesson list based on both the given grade and subject.

+    Use case resumes at step 2.

 **UC05: Delete a Student**

 **MSS**